CNLiiserp/CA3bouton/README.md

 mcell RSI20V80.mdl
 ```

 Visit the [MCell Webpage](http://www.mcell.org/) for documentation, installation and tutorial on MCell.
 Due to major changes in mcell, this model is not compatible with latest version of mcell.
-Use mcell v3.3 instead.
+Use mcell v3.2.1 instead.
+The executable mcell file is provided in the repository also.